rsksmart/tokenbridge/bridge/contracts/zeppelin/upgradable/README.md

 ## Using via the OpenZeppelin CLI

 You can easily create upgradeable instances of any of the logic contracts listed above using the OpenZeppelin CLI.
-This will rely on the pre-deployed instances in mainnet, goerly, ropsten, or rinkeby, greatly reducing your gas deployment costs.
+This will rely on the pre-deployed instances in mainnet, goerli, ropsten, or rinkeby, greatly reducing your gas deployment costs.
 To do this, just [create a new OpenZeppelin SDK project](https://docs.zeppelinos.org/docs/deploying.html) and [link to this package](https://docs.zeppelinos.org/docs/linking.html).

 ```bash
 $ npm install -g @openzeppelin/cli